web-auto/wtf-util/README.md

 [![Coverage Status](https://coveralls.io/repos/web-auto/wtf-util/badge.png?branch=master)](https://coveralls.io/r/web-auto/wtf-util?branch=master)

 ### What is WTF Util?
 The WTF Util is a collection of util methods for writing webdriver tests on Java.
-Util methods that makes the webdriver testing on browser more reliable, easier and stable.
+These util methods will makes the webdriver testing on browsers more reliable, easier and stable.

 ### Util method pattern
 All our util methods supports 4 unique method patterns.
 All 4 variations does the same thing but it provides options like explicit wait condition to use, options to pass parent element to isolate or minimize the DOM lookup etc..